-The field area committee faculty, in consultation with the student, will determine the precise parameters of the literature review essay.
-Upon successful completion of the literature review, the student may schedule field area exams.
+The field area committee faculty, in consultation with the student, will determine the precise parameters of the qualifying paper(s).
+Upon successful completion of the qualifying paper(s), the student may schedule field area exams.

 Preparation in the ways suggested above is seen as helping the student to synthesize and develop a better understanding of the literature in their respective fields, while guiding them toward the experience of exam and dissertation writing.